mahmoudaboueleneen/tomasulo/docs/report.md

 ## Prerequisites

-This report assumes the reader already has knowledge and understanding of the terms used when discussing the Tomasulo algorithm/architecture, such as reservation stations/buffers, but is not completely required in order to proceed.
+This report assumes the reader already has knowledge and understanding of the terms used when discussing the Tomasulo algorithm/architecture, such as reservation stations/buffers, as well as general computer architecture terms/concepts, but all are not completely required in order to proceed.

 ## Table of Contents